They purchased paradise ... then gave it all away

 But the joyful ceremony was missing the key player in this love story.
 In December 2015, Doug had joined Yvon Chouinard for a Fun Hog reunion.
 They were paddling on a huge glacial lake when the weather turned and Doug was tossed into the freezing water.
 After more than an hour of struggle and frantic efforts to revive him, Doug Tompkins lost his life to the wild land he loved so much.

 Bill Weir speaks to Kris Tompkins about the storm that led to the death of her husband -- legendary conservationist Doug Tompkins.
 Tune in to "The Wonder List" Saturdays at 9 p.m.
-ET/PT on CNN.
+ET on CNN.

 "When he died, he took the best of me with him, and I kept the best of him with me," Kris Tompkins told me in the first TV interview after his death.
 "I carry him around with me in the pocket of my heart.
 But he left me with so much."